danbev/learning-ai/notes/llava.md

     { PROJECTOR_TYPE_RESAMPLER, "resampler"},
 };
 ```
-So these different types of approches to mappingg the image embeddings into a
+So these different types of approches to mapping the image embeddings into a
 space that can be processed along side text token embeddings.
 * MPL
 is a multi-layer perceptron which is a feedforward neural network which
-does the transformation the image embeddings from CLIP's image encoder into a
+does the transformation of the image embeddings from CLIP's image encoder into a
 format compatible with the language model.
 * LDP TODO: what is this?
 There is a section above but it needs more info.
 * LDPV2 TODO: what is this?